EricCrosson/buildr-eclipse-launch/README.markdown

     bundle install

-Finally add to the following at the top of your `buildfile`
+Finally add the following at the top of your `buildfile`

     require 'buildr-eclipse-launch'